csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - **Interoperation parallelism**.
 We can speed up processing of a query by exe- cuting in parallel the different operations in a query expression.
 We consider this form of parallelism inection 18.6.

-The two forms of parallelism are complementary, and can be used simulta- neously on a query.
+The two forms of parallelism are complementary, and can be used simultaneously on a query.
 Since the number of operations in a typical query is small, compared to the number of tuples processed by each operation, the first form of parallelism can scale better with increasing parallelism.
-However, with the rela- tively small number of processors in typical parallel systems today, both forms of parallelism are important.
+However, with the relatively small number of processors in typical parallel systems today, both forms of parallelism are important.

 In the following discussion of parallelization of queries, we assume that the queries are **read only**.
-The choice of algorithms for parallelizing query evalu- ation depends on the machine architecture.
+The choice of algorithms for parallelizing query evaluation depends on the machine architecture.
 Rather than present algorithms for each architecture separately, we use a shared-nothing architecture model in our description.
 Thus, we explicitly describe when data have to be transferred from one processor to another.
 We can simulate this model easily by using the other architectures, since transfer of data can be done via shared memory in a shared- memory architecture, and via shared disks in a shared-disk architecture.
-Hence, algorithms for shared-nothing architectures can be used on the other architec- tures, too.
+Hence, algorithms for shared-nothing architectures can be used on the other architectures, too.
 We mention occasionally how the algorithms can be further optimized for shared-memory or shared-disk systems.

-To simplify the presentation of the algorithms, assume that there are _n_ proces- sors, _P_0_, P_1_, . . . , Pn_−1, and _n_ disks _D_0_, D_1_, . . . , Dn_−1, where disk _Di_ is associated with processor _Pi_ .
+To simplify the presentation of the algorithms, assume that there are _n_ proces- sors, _P_~0~, _P_~1~, . . . ,_P~n−1~, and _n_ disks _D_~0~, _D_~1~, . . . , _D~n−1~, where disk _D~i~ is associated with processor _P_~i~ .
 A real system may have multiple disks per processor.
-It is not hard to extend the algorithms to allow multiple disks per processor: We simply allow _Di_ to be a set of disks.
-However, for simplicity, we assume here that _Di_ is a single disk.
+It is not hard to extend the algorithms to allow multiple disks per processor: We simply allow _D_~i~ to be a set of disks.
+However, for simplicity, we assume here that _D_~i~ is a single disk.

 ## 18.5 Intraoperation Parallelism